 Whereas, there is a disconnect between the stated "editorial philosophy and restoration processes" in the Preface and the publication released.

 Whereas, the moment modernization takes place, then authenticity is lost.
-It is not possible to modernize spelling and to modernize the typeface, and then to claim the modernized edition is authentic to the Source Document.
-Furthermore, text has been omitted.
+It is not possible to modernize spelling and to modernize the typeface, and to omit text, and then to claim the modernized edition is authentic to the Source Document.

 Whereas, the Publisher's combined goals of authentic "restoration" and limited modernization were incompatible and have failed.